 Samantha Aldrich

-I am a self-taught artist from Kennedy NY.
+I am a self-taught artist from Kennedy, NY.
 I have been drawing since I was a kid and after learning several different mediums in high school, I mainly do acrylic landscape paintings on canvas.
 I have a more contemporary style to some of my landscapes, where I use very bright colors.
 Some of my flower or nature scenes are somewhat abstract.
 I also do realistic landscapes.
 I enjoy using reference photos that I've taken in the area and painting them.
 I also did a 24"×48" monotone blue elephant that I sold in December.
 I've sold at least 75 paintings over the last two decades.
-I was recently accepted to be featured in a new bar, restaurant, artisan market opening in Buffalo Ny, this spring, called The Nickel Plate.
+I was recently accepted to be featured in a new bar, restaurant, artisan market opening in Buffalo, NY this spring, called The Nickel Plate.

 Dale Anderson